fauzaanu/feedar/README.md

 - [ ] somewhere a definition is getting added as a word, find it.

 ### Later

 - [ ] connect to radheef.mv db too (some words are missing)
 - [ ] Add google translate

 ## Credits

-These projects were used to build this project
+These projects were used to build this project, in various ways.

 - dhivehi-nlp (https://github.com/mismaah/dhivehi_nlp)
 - ThaanaKeyboard (https://github.com/aharen/thaana-keyboard)
+- radheef.mv API
+- dhivehi.mv API